tmmcmanus/TEC/README.txt

    ╚═╝   ╚══════╝ ╚═════╝

+Funding provided by the Engineering and Physical Science Research Council (EPSRC) Grant: EP/I034548/1 - The Quest for Ultimate Electromagnetics using Spatial Transformations (QUEST)

 TEC (Transformation Electromagnetics Code) solves for the material parameters called for by various transformation optics (TO)devices.
 There are two different source files found here thus far, along with a number of sample surfaces and sample volumes.